-Construction of infrastructure assets by developers in the course of creating new subdivisions results in the infrastructure assets being vested in Council when Council issues a Statement of Compliance.
-These assets are brought to account as revenue and capitalised.
-At reporting date, developers had commenced construction of assets that will eventually be transferred to Council contingent upon Council issuing a Statement of Compliance.
-Due to the nature of the arrangements in place and the assets involved, a contingent asset cannot be reliably measured prior to completion.
+Construction of infrastructure assets by developers in the Landfill course of creating new subdivisions results in the infrastructure Council has set aside a provision for the rehabilitation of assets being vested in Council when Council issues a Statement landfill sites.
+The amounts provisioned are management's best estimates of the cost to rehabilitate these sites however until of Compliance.
+These assets are brought to account as revenue the rehabilitation plans have been designed and approved by and capitalised.
+At reporting date, developers had commenced the Environment Protection Authority Victoria (EPA) there is a construction of assets that will eventually be transferred to Council contingent upon Council issuing a Statement of possibility that Council's obligations could further increase in Compliance.
+Due to the nature of the arrangements in place respect to these sites. and the assets involved, a contingent asset cannot be reliably In addition Council has provided bank guarantees to the value measured prior to completion.